 The Council's connection (or meter) box is usually located in the footpath just outside the front boundary.
 In some instances, they are installed in 'right of ways' and occasionally on private property.
-The actual position of your meter will be recorded on the water supply plans.

 The Council will do an estimate of the cost for connecting to the city supply.
 Once the estimated fee is paid, work can start on your connection.

 The time frame for installation is particular to each connection and is subject to factors like the location of the water main, traffic management and the size of connection.

 If you are needing water supply for an event or for a temporary length of time the Christchurch City Council can provide a temporary water supply.
 This can be achieved by either a hydrant standpipe, a 15mm water connection or a 50mm water connection, all with inbuilt backflows and water meters.

 All temporary water supplies either need to be installed and removed by a Council authorised water installer or operated by one.
 To obtain a temporary water connection you will need to fill out a WS3 (application for a temporary water supply), include a site plan and details of the contractor conducting the works.